 #11 – CASKET COSTS

-Caskets are available in different styles and materials.
-It can be made from wood, steel, copper, bronze, fiberglass, plastic, and biodegradable materials.
-Caskets are one of the most expensive funeral products.
+Caskets are available in different materials and styles.
+It’s typically made from wood, steel, bronze, copper, fiberglass, plastic, and biodegradable materials.
+Casket is the most expensive funeral products.
 Caskets can range in price from $200 to $65,000.

 Wood caskets – $345 to $12,000